Small switches called transistors are found in almost every electronic device.

 The resultant value of 11.3 kΩ is in close agreement with the given value of 10 kΩ.

-This indicates that, given the expected HFe value of 100, the selected base voltage of 0.7V and collector current of 10mA are appropriate.
+This indicates that expected given HFe value of 100 the selected base voltage of 0.7V and collector current of 10mA are appropriate.

 The particular device and operating circumstances might affect the transistors actual HFe.

-An approximation of Rb can be obtained using this formula.
+An approximation of Rb is generated using the above formula.

 Load current or relay coil current = Vs / Coil Resistance